parkerspeares/Park-Rat-Paradiso/README.md

 # Park-Rat-Paradiso
-A web store for the latest &amp; greatest snow ski models tailored for park style ski enthusiasts for 2025.
-No need to scour the internet, find them all here!
+A web store  tailored for the latest &amp; greatest snow ski models for park style ski enthusiasts in 2025.
+No need to spend hours scourring the internet, find them all here!
+From the biggest industry brands, to small indie ski shops!